Other Screening News

 Maine Public’s Community Film’s Series

-Voices from the Barrens will air as part of Maine Public Television’s Community Films Series on February 18th @ 10:00 PM and on February 20th @ 2:00 PM.
-More details about this event can be found here.
+Voices from the Barrens aired three times as part of Maine Public Television’s Community Films Series.
+More details about the events can be found here.

 April 14th, 2021 – 6-8pm